thenomadlad/server-driven-mui/docs/roadmap.md

 # Roadmap

-The goal of a server driven UI framework is to make it possible for a backend server to determine what a frontend should render:
+The goal of a server driven UI framework is to make it possible for a backend server to determine what a frontend should render based on the data served:

 * there is a predetermined set of components that can be rendered
 * there is a contract that the backend and frontend both understand